High-speed rail in Europe: Crossing the Alps

 The north–south axis has been improved by the Swiss NRLA project already in 2007 with the Lötschberg Base Tunnel and in 2016 with the currently world's longest railway tunnel, the Gotthard Base Tunnel.

 Further international links between Italy and France, Switzerland, Austria and Slovenia are under way.
 These links all incorporate extensive new tunnelling under the Alps.
 European Union funding has already been approved for the Turin–Lyon high-speed railway, which will connect the TGV and TAV networks, and for a link with Slovenia.
 In Slovenia, Pendolino-based trainsets are operated by Slovenian Railways as the InterCitySlovenija.
 Trains connect the capital Ljubljana with Maribor and also with Koper in the summer months.
 One unit operated as EC Casanova on the line Ljubljana–Venice, but this service was discontinued in April 2008.

 Between Austria and Italy, the Brenner Base Tunnel is being constructed to upgrade the Berlin–Palermo railway axis.

 Future projects adjacent to existing high-speed services

 Magistrale for Europe

 The Magistrale for Europe (MoE) is an initiative to promote railway expansion between Paris and Bratislava/Budapest, passing Strasbourg and Munich.
 Founded in 1990, the initiative is supported by numerous cities and regions along the line.
 Several railway projects, such as the LGV Est and Rastatt tunnel, have been promoted through the initiative.

+Paris–Berlin

+A new high-speed train linking Paris and Berlin is expected to be launched in December 2024.
+It will run between Berlin Hauptbahnhof and Paris Gare de L’Est, stopping in Strasbourg, Karlsruhe, and Frankfurt Süd, and will take about eight hours.
+The operators of the route will be SNCF and Deutsche Bahn.